 Figure 2.
 Metabolite data collected from the (a) leaves, (b) stems, and (c) roots of 7 Scutellaria species via High Performance Liquid Chromatography (HPLC).
 Samples were taken in biological triplicate, and the average concentration of each metabolite calculated.
 Metabolites are numbered to match their order of occurrence in the flavone pathway, shown in Figure 1.

 Figure 3.
 Organ-specific (a) oroxylin A and (b) oroxyloside concentrations in 7 Scutellaria species, as determined via High Performance Liquid Chromatography (HPLC).
 Concentrations were averaged from tissue samples taken from 3 biological replicates, and error bars represent standard error.
+Asterisk (*) indicates p-value < 0.05 relative to S. baicalensis for the same organ and flavone.

 Figure 4.
 Comparison of chromatograms collected via HPLC from S. barbata, S. baicalensis, and S. racemosa stems.
 Time interval displayed was selected to center the unknown peak in the chromatograms.